Flag Bott manifolds and the toric closure of a generic orbit associated to a generalized Bott manifold: Introduction

-With the restricted action of the real torus $\mathbf{T}$ of dimension $\sum_{j=1}^m n_j$ the flag Bott manifold $F_m$ can be seen to be a GKM manifold in Theorem~\ref{thm_Fm_is_GKM}.
-Moreover the concrete information of the GKM graph of $F_m$ is computed in Theorem~\ref{thm_GKM_of_Fm}.
+One of the goals of this article is to study torus actions on flag Bott manifolds.
+In fact, the complex dimension of $F_m$ is $\sum_{j=1}^m n_j(n_j+1)/2$, but there is an effective action of complex torus $\mathbf{H}$ of dimension $\sum_{j=1}^m n_j$ on $F_m$.
+Hence a flag Bott manifold is not a toric manifold in general.
+With the restricted action of the compact torus $\mathbf{T}$ of dimension $\sum_{j=1}^m n_j$ on a flag Bott manifold $F_m$, we get the following result: \begin{theorem}[Theorem~\ref{thm_Fm_is_GKM}] Let $F_m$ be an $m$-stage flag Bott manifold with the effective action of $\bf T$.
+Then~$(F_m, \bf T)$ is a GKM manifold. \end{theorem} Moreover the concrete information of the GKM graph of $F_m$ is computed in Theorem~\ref{thm_GKM_of_Fm}.

+On the other hand, Bott manifolds are an important family of toric manifolds because of the cohomological rigidity problem which asks whether toric manifolds are topologically classified by their cohomology rings.
+This question has the affirmative answers for some Bott manifolds (see~\cite{ChMa12}, \cite{Is12}, \cite{Choi15}, \cite{CMM15}).
+Moreover, it also has the affirmative answer for some generalized Bott manifolds (see~\cite{MaSu08}, \cite{CMS-Trnasaction}, \cite{CPS12}).
+Here, a \textit{generalized Bott tower} $B_{\bullet}=\{B_j\mid 0 \leq j \leq m\}$ is defined similarly to a Bott tower but the difference is that $B_j$ is the projectivization of the sum of $n_j+1$ many complex line bundles instead of two line bundles.

 Even though generalized Bott towers and flag Bott towers are two different generalizations of Bott towers, there is an interesting relation between them.
-Namely, Theorem~\ref{thm_main_thm_2} says that for a given generalized Bott tower $\{B_j\mid j=0,\ldots, m\}$ there exists the associated flag Bott tower $\{F_j\mid j=0,\ldots, m\}$ and maps $q_j\colon F_j\to B_j$ such that $q_{j-1}\circ p_j=\pi_j\circ q_j$ for all $j=1,\ldots,m$.
-Moreover the closure of a generic orbit of $\mathbf{H}$-action in $F_m$ is the blow-ups of $B_m$ along some invariant submanifolds.
-To obtain this result the GKM graph information of $F_m$ from Theorem~\ref{thm_GKM_of_Fm} is essentially used together with some toric topological arguments.
+Namely, let $B_{\bullet}$ be a generalized Bott tower with bundle maps $\pi_j \colon B_j \to B_{j-1}$.
+Then we define the \textit{associated flag Bott tower} $F_{\bullet}$ to $B_{\bullet}$ with bundle maps $p_j \colon F_j \to F_{j-1}$.
+Note that they satisfy $q_{j-1} \circ p_j = \pi_j \circ q_j$, where $q_j \colon F_j \to B_j$ is induced by the projection map $\flag(n_j+1) \to \C P^{n_j}$ on each fiber (see Section~\ref{sec_gBT_and_asso_fBT}).
+Moreover we prove that a generalized Bott manifold and its associated flag Bott manifold have the following relation: \begin{theorem}[Theorem~\ref{thm_main_thm_2}] Let $B_m$ be an $m$-stage generalized Bott manifold, and $F_m$ its associated flag Bott manifold.
+Then the closure of a generic orbit of $\bf H$-action in $F_m$ is the blow-up of $B_m$ along certain invariant submanifolds. \end{theorem} To obtain this result the GKM graph information of $F_m$ from Theorem~\ref{thm_GKM_of_Fm} is essentially used together with some toric topological arguments.

 We remark that every flag Bott tower is a $\C P$-tower, i.e., a sequence of an iterated complex projective space fibrations.
 A $\C P$-tower is introduced in \cite{KuSu14} and \cite{KuSu15} as a more generalized notion than a generalized Bott tower.